GCash Pera Outlets are official GCash-affiliated stores that offer GCash services. This post explains how you can apply as one.

 GCash has certainly utilized different ways to leverage technology to make payments and money movements easier for everyone.
-Setting up your own partner outlet is included.
-Now you don’t even need to go to any office to set up your new account.
+Setting up your own Pera Outlet is one of these.
+Now you don’t even need to go outside to set up your new account.
 You just need your GCash app to start.

-This definitely lowers the bar for anyone who wants to opt-in, as the requirements are all coursed through the app, without needing to spend some time going to a physical location to register.
+This definitely lowers the bar for stores that want to opt in, as all of the requirements are coursed through the app, without needing to spend some time going to a physical office to register.

-Basically, this means as a merchant you are officially becoming GCash accredited for all transactions.
-Understandably, some sari-sari stores do this already but use the owner’s personal GCash account.
-Some are savvy enough to use their personal QR codes.
+Basically, this means as a merchant you are officially becoming GCash-accredited for all supported transactions.
+Actually, some sari-sari stores do this already but with the use of the owner’s personal GCash account.
+Some are even savvy enough to use their personal QR codes to collect payment.

-However, having official accreditation means more protection for GCash users as official partner outlets won’t charge extra fees and merchants would also be able to earn commissions from doing certain transactions for the users.
-Additionally, it enables merchants to provide value-added services that only partner outlets can do (ex., GCash Padala).
+However, having official accreditation means more protection for GCash users and more earnings for sari-sari stores.
+This is because official Pera Outlets don’t charge extra fees, and merchants would also be able to earn commissions from certain transactions coursed through them.
+Additionally, it can enable merchants to provide value-added services that only Pera Outlets can do (ex., GCash Padala).

-What benefits would I get if I set up my own partner outlet?
+What benefits would I get if I set up my own Pera Outlet?

 - You get Php 3 per biller transaction that goes through your account.

 - You get free signage kits from GCash.